GoBlog

 Burnout: A Dangerous Summer Trend

-Boredom: The Result of The Lack of Challenge
+Boredom: The Result of Not Challenging Yourself

-Too often, students spend summer doing “nothing”.
+Too often, students spend summer doing “nothing.”
 Fix that by doing something that’s both interesting and mildly challenging.

-Rest Over the Summer By Taking A Summer Program in something you are passionate about.
+Rest Over the Summer by Taking a Summer Program in Something You Are Passionate About

 Whatever gives you energy and makes you feel recharged, make sure to do plenty of it over the summer.
 Because by the time summer is over, it’s best to feel recharged and rested rather than bored from overrelaxation or burnt out from being too productive.